IslamAlsayed/foodscan-api/README.md

 # FoodScan API
+## This is version 1, the full version is special

 This is the backend API for the FoodScan project.
 Follow the steps below to set up and run the project.